8 things to do in Cornwall if it’s raining

 We asked Kate why people should visit Cornwall, she told us “The county also has an excellent variety of dining out experiences.
 The opportunities for outdoor activities are numerous but like the rest of the UK we do have some wet weather days, so come along and have an escape room adventure.”

-Children are full of energy and trying to keep them entertained on those rainy days can be tricky.
-Soft play is a great way to let them run, jump and explore while you keep a watchful eye in the seating area with a sandwich and a cup of coffee.
+Soft play is a great way to let them run, jump and explore while you keep a watchful eye from the seating area with a sandwich and a cup of coffee.

 According to Jungle Jack’s “when it comes to curing cabin fever, it doesn’t get any better than soft play”.